Sayali-Gade/Tic-Tock-Toe-Game/README.md

 # About the Project

-This Project was creating to demonstrate the basic and initial understanding of the HTML,CSS and Javscript.
+This Project was created to demonstrate the basic and initial understanding of the HTML,CSS and Javscript.
 Which will useful for further Project's implementarion knowledge.